 In addition to derivative contracts discussed below, other invested assets include equity securities, contractholder-directed investments, limited partnership interests, investments in joint ventures (other than operating joint ventures), real estate-held-for-investment, equity release mortgages and structured loans.
 Equity securities are primarily carried at fair value.
 The fair value option ("FVO") was elected for contractholder-directed investments supporting unit-linked variable annuity type liabilities which do not qualify for presentation and reporting as separate accounts.
-Changes in estimated fair value of these securities are included in investment related gains (losses), net.
+Changes in estimated fair value of these securities are included in investment income, net of related expenses or investment related gains (losses), net.
+Through December 31, 2015, substantially all of the changes in estimated fair value of these securities are included in investment related gains (losses), net.
 Limited partnership interests and structured loans are primarily carried at cost.
 Based on the nature and structure of these investments, they do not meet the characteristics of an equity security in accordance with applicable accounting standards.
 Joint ventures and certain limited partnerships are reported using the equity method of accounting.

 Real estate held-for-investment, including related improvements, is stated at cost less accumulated depreciation.
 Depreciation is calculated on a straight-line basis over the estimated useful life of the property.
 The Company's real estate held-for-investment is primarily acquired upon foreclosure of mortgage loans, where the Company's cost basis is considered to be the estimated fair value of the property, less the estimated cost to sell, at the date of foreclosure.
-Equity release mortgages are carried at unpaid principal balances, net of any amortized premium or discount and valuation allowance.
+Equity release mortgages are carried at unpaid principal balances, net of any unamortized premium or discount and valuation allowance.
+Interest income is accrued on the principal amount of the equity release mortgage based on its contractual interest rate.